South Carolina Home Services

 Licensed and Insured

 Back in 2001 I became a licensed Home Inspector for South Carolina I worked as a contractor for HUD and then by 2006 we got involved in the Mortgage Field Service Industry (MFS) or Bank Foreclosures.
 Both HUD and the MFS involved various levels of inspecting homes in or about to be in Foreclosure.
 Over the years we have inspected thousands of houses…and counting!
 We are a licensed and insured Termite/Pest Company providing CL-100 Wood Infestation Inspections.
 This makes us one of the few companies that offer both termite and home inspection services.
-I am also a licensed BIC as well with company name of AshLil realty.
+I am also a licensed BIC as well with company name of AshLil Realty.

 We help your dream home to not become a nightmare